icopy-site/awesome/docs/awesome/awesome-graphql.md

 ## Services

 * [AWS AppSync](https://aws.amazon.com/appsync/) - Scalable managed GraphQL service with subscriptions for building real-time and offline-first apps
-* [FastQL](https://fastql.io/) - CDN specifically for GraphQL applications
-* [Graphcool](https://www.graph.cool/) - Your own GraphQL backend in under 5 minutes.
-Works with every GraphQL client such as Relay and Apollo.
 * [FakeQL](https://fakeql.com/) - GraphQL API mocking as a service ... because GraphQL API mocking should be easy!
 * [Moesif API Analytics](https://www.moesif.com/features/graphql-analytics) - A GraphQL analaytics and monitoring service to find functional and performance issues.
 * [Booster framework](https://booster.cloud/) - An open-source framework that makes you _completely_ forget about infrastructure and allows you to focus exclusively on your business logic.
 It autogenerates a GraphQL API for your models, supporting mutations, queries, and subscriptions.